BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Results and Discussion

 To place dynamical constraints in context, we determined the properties of the primary star through asteroseismic modeling.
 We computed a grid of stellar evolutionary tracks using MESA \citep[Modules for Experiments in Stellar Astrophysics;][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023} and corresponding adiabatic pulsation frequencies using GYRE \citep{Townsend2013, Townsend2018, Goldstein2020, Sun2023}.
-The optimal model, selected by matching the observed $f_0$, $f_1$, and the intrinsic period variation rate $(1/P_0)(dP_0/dt)$, is summarized in Table~\ref{tab:primary_para} and located on the Hertzsprung-Russell diagram in Figure~\ref{fig:hr}.
+The optimal model, selected by matching the observed frequencies $f_0$ and $f_1$, is summarized in Table~\ref{tab:primary_para} and located on the Hertzsprung--Russell diagram in Figure~\ref{fig:hr}.